7 Easy Recipes That Helped Me Lose 30 Pounds in 6 Months

 This dinner is such a cozy, warm treat during the winter months.
 Another recipe that makes great use of shredded chicken, these chicken-stuffed sweet potatoes taste best with buffalo sauce, in my opinion, but barbecue chicken would absolutely work, too.
 The sweetness of the potatoes alongside the savory chicken and healthy blue cheese dressing (my favorite is a Greek yogurt blue cheese dressing) makes this one a definite winner.
 This is a high-protein, low-fat meal, and it will definitely fill you up.
 I like to round out this meal with a side of steamed or roasted broccoli, too.

-If you have an air-fryer, this is the best recipe because it’s just a handful of ingredients and takes no time at all.
+If you have an air fryer, this is the best recipe because it’s just a handful of ingredients and takes no time at all.
 (I can also tell you that it’s totally toddler-approved).
 Grab some low-carb, whole wheat English muffins (I love the ones that are stocked in the freezer section because they do not contain preservatives to keep them shelf-stable), your favorite pizza sauce, and some fresh mozzarella.
-Go ahead and top with your favorite vegetables and let them cook in the air fryer for 4-5 minutes.
+Go ahead and top with your favorite vegetables and let them cook in the air fryer for 4 to 5 minutes.
 Not only are these out-of-this-world delicious, but you’re saving money by not ordering out.

 Good food brings people together.
 So do good emails.